strawbees/learning-platform-gatsby/content/activities/14-build-roller-coaster.md

 </section>

-If you want your track to change direction you can align them in a way the ball falls gracefully on the other track.
-Although the falling aspect of it adds some dramatic moments on the ride, usually it's safer to use a curve track to change direction.
+If you want your track to change direction, you can align them in a way the ball falls gracefully on the other track.
+Although the falling aspect of it adds some dramatic moments on the ride, usually, it's safer to use a curve track to change direction.

 <section component="youtube" url="https://youtu.be/GKJ0-leyCRo"></section>

-You can add sensors, lifts and much more with one of our robotic boards like the Quirkbot or BBC micro:bit.
+You can add sensors, lifts, and much more with one of our robotic boards like the Quirkbot or BBC micro:bit.